2024 ACMT | Annual Scientific Meeting

 University of Rochester Medical Center

-Dr. Nacca is the director of Medical toxicology and Associate Fellowship Director at the University of Rochester Medical Center.
+Dr. Nicholas Nacca is the director of Medical Toxicology and Medical Toxicology Fellowship Director at the University of Rochester Medical Center.
 In addition to being faculty member in the Department of Emergency Medicine he holds a secondary appointment in the Department of Environmental Medicine.
 His primary role is staffing the educational and clinical medical toxicology consultation service, with educational responsibilities to medical toxicology fellows, multidisciplinary teams of medical residents, pharmacy residents and students, as well as medical students.
 He staffs and directs a referral based outpatient Medical Toxicology Clinic.

 Antonia Nemanich, MD